Fact Sheet: Virginia Guaranteed Assistance Program

 Contact the financial aid office of the college or university you plan to attend for application process and deadlines.

-In order to be eligible for an award, a student must:
+In order for an undergraduate student to be eligible for an award, a student must:

 - Be enrolled full-time in an approved degree, certificate, or diploma program;